cookies-xor-cream/HugoTest/content/posts/poetry/stuck-in-the-glass-lake.md

 ---

 Stick me in this lake of ash,
-While the fire lays expunged,
+while the fire lays expunged,
-It's stuck in perpetuity,
+it's stuck in perpetuity,
-Blowing out a cast of glass
+blowing out a cast of glass

-Between the tachycardic trills
+between the tachycardic trills
-Of krill-filled breaths through filter-feed,
+of krill-filled breaths through filter-feed,
-You met your death by way
+you met your death by way
-Of ambergriss.
+of ambergris.

 And I would cast you out a net,
-If you'd the arms to tie a noose,
+if you had arms to tie a noose,
-And I'd make sure
+and I'd make so damn sure
-That I wouldn't tie it loose.
+that it wasn't tied too loose.

 That shit was a package deal,
-But you've got the exit scam
+but you've got the exit scam
-And eyes like steel,
+and eyes like steel,
-That you can not seem anneal.
+that you can't seem anneal.

-But we'll set p high,
+But we'll set *p* high,
-And bring it low,
+and bring it low,
-We'll watch the lattice
+we'll watch the lattice
-As it forms.
+as it forms.

 We'll watch it run,
-With t increased,
+with *t* increased,
-As we 'learn'
+as we *'learn'*
-And we 'reform'.
+and we *'reform'.*